MichaelKim/lyra/README.md

 - Show queue
 - Queue management
   - Cap previous queue list to 50? songs
-  - Cache should only contain songs that are in queue
-    - Resetting queue will delete cache fully
   - Song getting pushed off of prev queue will be removed from cache if it's in it

 Refactor: